 A speed round shifts focus to solving the puzzle.
 These do not start until after a question if one is in progress, including the letter guess opportunity.
 When the script announces that one will begin, it will first remove voicing (+) from the player in control.
 The script goes down the nickname list, giving each player an opportunity to guess a letter, starting with the player in control and skipping idle players.
 The time to guess letters drops to 15 seconds.
 The goal is to go fast.
 The puzzle will only display again when a player finds a letter.
 Players can make guesses to the puzzle at any time.
 Speed round ends when solving the puzzle, when revealing all the letters, when the puzzle's value drops below 2,000, when players stop guessing, or when the buzzer sounds for a letter guess with only one player playing.
 The script will restore voicing to the player in control when finished.

 Be careful here.
-If there's only one player, and the buzzer sounds for not guessing a letter, speed round ends, and the player has 90 seconds to submit as many guesses as possible to solve the puzzle.
+If there's only one player, and the buzzer sounds for not guessing a letter, speed round ends, and the player will have 90 seconds to submit as many guesses as possible to solve the puzzle.
 If the player doesn't solve the puzzle, the round ends with an unsolved puzzle.

 Caution: The host can stop the speed round at any time when no one is guessing letters.
 If all the players are idling, the guessing automatically stops.
 The host then decides to end the round or game.